RELAX! Tax Rate Decreases are a Good Thing.

 - Book expense for non-qualified stock options or restricted stock awards

-All taxpayers should consider ways to accelerate tax deductions for a lower rate environment, and defer taxable income with the prospect of lower corporate tax rates.
+All taxpayers should consider ways to accelerate tax deductions, and defer taxable income with the prospect of lower corporate tax rates.
 A sample of strategies might include:

 - Sell AFS securities that have unrealized losses for tax purposes